Skip to main content

 Impact

-Standard pricing for Stackdriver Logging, BigQuery, or Cloud Pub/Sub applies.
-VPC Flow Logs generation will be charged starting in GA as described in reference: https://cloud.google.com/vpc/
+Standard pricing for Cloud Logging, BigQuery, or Cloud Pub/Sub applies.
+VPC Flow Logs generation is billed as described in the reference: https://cloud.google.com/vpc/

 Audit